xddq/nodejs-typescript-modern-starter/README.md

 ## Scripts and their explanation

 All scripts can be found inside the package.json file under the "scripts" attribute.
-They simply invoke the `tasks.mjs` file which handles the logic behind these scripts.
-The `tasks.mjs` file was created in order to be able to easily implement operating system dependant code and leverage comments.
-You can just take a look inside the tasks.mjs file in order to understand what is going on behind the scenes.
-It contains comments for every script.

-- `yarn build` -> Builds the project.
-It transpiles the typescript code to javascript and stores the output inside the dist folder.
-Deletes any files from previous builds beforehand to become repeatable/idempotent.
-- `yarn bundle` -> Bundles the whole code into a single javascript file which will be stored inside the bundle folder.
+- `yarn bundle` -> Bundles the whole code into a single javascript file which will be stored inside the dist folder.
+For prod deployments you typically just copy this file somewhere and then run something like `node --enable-source-maps ./index.js`.
-- `yarn clean` -> Removes built files.
-Deletes the dist and bundle directory and the files inside of them.
+- `yarn clean` -> Removes bundled files by deleting the dist folder.
 Normally there is no need to invoke this manually.
+- `yarn compile` -> Runs the typescript compiler against the typescript codebase.
+Displays any errors if they occur.
+- `yarn compile-watch` -> Runs the typescript compiler every time you make changes to a file.
+It is good to open this in another terminal while developing to spot typescript issues.
 - `yarn dev` -> This should be used for running the code while developing.
 It watches all changes you make to your typescript codebase and automatically rebuilds the project.
 It does also watch all changes made to the built project